-I watched the interior slowly change over time but I do not feel that I gradually came to know it more definitively.
-In studying how space, time, light, and my shifting consciousness affected one another, I came to feel the interior as a presence not reducible to architecture.
+I do not feel that I gradually came to know the interior more definitively.
+In studying how space, time, light, and my shifting consciousness affected one another, I came to feel it as a presence not reducible to architecture.
 As I moved through the space it was different each time.
 The walls are painted white and dull beige but they continually take new postures.